Joshua-3/esx_gangjob/README.md

-GANGJOB FOR WEIGHT SYSTEM (only for WEIGHT!!!)
+Gangjob for Weight System

-Gangjob w/ Discord Logs ( WEBHOOKS )
+Gangjob w/ Logs (Discord Webhooks)
 How to change discord webhooks?
-Go to SERVER/MAIN.LUA
+Go to "server/main.lua"
-"put webhook here" This will be the line where you can upload your webhooks
+"put webhook here" This will be the line where you can upload your webhooks.

+Feel free to use and edit this.
 Thanks for using this script.